anatomiesofintelligence/anatomiesofintelligence.github.io/narrative/body_atlas_anatomic_journey.md

 Welcome to the Anatomies of Intelligence, you will be soon taken on an anatomic journey.

 Breathe in and out.
 Breathing is the bridge between the voluntary and involuntary — the sympathetic and the parasympathetic nervous system; the conscious and the unconscious; the inner and the outer.
-Inhale (contract the abdomen) > Retain for 3 to 5sec > Exhale (expand the abdomen); Breathing deeply helps circulation and oxygenation of the brain.
-Airstreams, generative circulation; The brain is irrigated by 2000 liners of blood everyday and this blood passes through many miles of capillaries.
+Inhale (contract the abdomen) > Retain for 3 to 5sec > Exhale (expand the abdomen); - - - - accelerate Inhale - Exhale; Breathing deeply helps circulation and oxygenation of the brain.
+Airstreams, generative circulation; The brain is irrigated by 2000 liters of blood everyday and this blood passes through many miles of capillaries.
 You are part of a vast circulatory network; which connects organs, functions, enactments.
 Who else is breathing in the room?

 Welcome to the Anatomies of Intelligence, you will be soon taken on an anatomic journey.